-The codebook which emerged from the field is framed around the ten codes displayed at right: contribution, infrastructure, knowledge/ discovery, nature, preservation, voice/ power, shared identity, social connection, support, and to be seen / feel known.
+The codebook which emerged from the field is framed around the ten codes displayed at left: contribution, infrastructure, knowledge/ discovery, nature, preservation, voice/ power, shared identity, social connection, support, and to be seen / feel known.
 What the list of codes can’t immediately describe is the weave of reciprocity evident in community life and in belonging.

 This work would not have happened without the generosity and commitment of our nine local library partners.
 They handled field research logistics, have read and informed initial findings, and will develop independent and learning resources for librarians nationwide.
 This research is their story.

 Get the latest tools for testing delivered straight to your email box by filling out this form here!
 We are looking for public libraries of all sizes and types from every state.

 Do you call shenanigans on some of these findings or see evidence that runs to the contrary?
 Contact us!
 Let’s talk!
 Learning should not be static!

 Over 2020 and into 2021 detailed field reports, findings, and policy briefs will be published here.
 This research is active and ongoing through at least 2021 and this website has scheduled and committed maintenance through 2029.